NoahBurkholder/wiki-noah/readme.md

 ## :pray: Acknowledgments
 I'd like to thank Google, as well as the following individuals:

 - [Tony Pacheco](https://www.linkedin.com/in/tony-pacheco/) - Who helped me write up the initial Wiki materials you're reading, especially around Git Methodology and Building.
+He's really good at sword fighting.

+- [Minh Buinhat](https://www.linkedin.com/in/nhatminh-bui-a2407573/) - Who reminded me that maybe some people can relate to my passions and would benefit from anything I can teach.
+Discovered he could ask me about Unity and I would give him 3 hour long tutorials.

+- [Logan Buchanan](https://www.linkedin.com/in/logan-buchanan-90b8b3126/) - Who encouraged me to the point I'm comfortable sharing this Wiki.
+He basically got me through school, whether he knows it or not.

 As well as [Meri](https://www.linkedin.com/in/meri-morganov-43818a21/), Stephanie, [Andy](https://www.linkedin.com/in/hao-tang-90947413b/), [Helen](https://www.linkedin.com/in/helen-terry/), and [Bryan](https://www.linkedin.com/in/bryanshen/) for being my first partners in crime.